-Eran is a senior software engineer in the Advanced Analytics department at Intel where he enjoys everything distributed.
-From Spark and Kafka to Kubernetes and Tensorflow, He loves playing with them all.
-Eran poses a MS in computer science from the Hebrew University of Jerusalem.
+Eran Avidan is a senior software engineer in Intel’s Advanced Analytics Department.
+Eran enjoys everything distributed, from Spark and Kafka to Kubernetes and TensorFlow.
+He holds an MS in computer science from the Hebrew University of Jerusalem.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?